ychuest/LRGCNCDA/README.md

 # LRGCNCDA
-LRGCNCDA, which effectively predicts the association between circRNA and disease, is method based on layer-refined graph convolutional networks.
+LRGCNCDA, which effectively predicts the association between circRNA and disease, is a method based on layer-refined graph convolutional networks.